EmergingMarketWatch

 Nigeria

-MPC likely to raise rates in Nov due to persistent inflation pressures
+MPC likely to raise rates in Nov due to continued inflation pressures

 Pakistan